-The Center "exists to promote cartography and geographic information science as essential disciplines within the field of ancient study."
-The Maps for Students: New Roman History Maps contains digitized maps available on topics such as Roman history and ancient Egypt.
+The Center “exists to promote cartography and geographic information science as essential disciplines within the field of ancient study.”
+The Free Maps tab contains digitized maps available on topics such as Roman history and ancient Egypt.
 A compilation of suppliers and publishers of wall maps is also included on the site.

 David Rumsey Map Collection